-Each county may interpret these requirements in a different manner, thus resulting in a variety of exceptions in different domestic statutes around the world.
+Each country may interpret these requirements in a different manner, thus resulting in a variety of exceptions in different domestic statutes around the world

 Educational institutions also have a number of exceptions available to them.

 An interesting example of how various countries balance the rights in their copyright statutes is in the area of moral rights.
 Moral rights protect the reputation and honor of authors of works.
-These rights allow an author to have their name on their book, painting or other work, and to prevent any modifications to that work that may prejudice the honor and reputation of the author/artist.
+These rights allow an author/artist to have their name on their book, painting or other work, and to prevent any modifications to that work that may prejudice their honor and reputation.

 In France, moral rights apply to all copyright-protected works, last forever (even beyond the duration of protection of economic copyright rights, such as reproduction), and may not be waived.
 Moral rights are passed onto heirs upon the death of the author.